tezos/tezos/src/proto/alpha/docs/language.md

 symbolic stack is consistent with the expected result, also provided by the programmer.

+### Annotations
+All instructions in the language can optionally take an annotation.
+Annotations allow you to specify additional information about data or pair and union types.

+At join points in the program
+(`IF`, `IF_LEFT`, `IF_CONS`, `IF_NONE`, `LOOP`), annotations must be compatible.
+Annotations are compatible if both elements are annotated with the same annotation or if at least one of the values/types is unannotated.

+An instruction that carries an annotation places an annotation on the top item in the stack.
+Stack visualization tools like the Michelson's Emacs mode print annotations as associated with each type.
+This is useful as a debugging aid.

 ### Side note

 As with most type systems, it is incomplete.
 There are programs that